estevanlouzada/Registration/README.md

-have their own validations and are compose buy list with all registered entries with the options to add, edit and delete the buttons having round corners and color gradient done with a framework named MaterialDesign, the color change on the hover and pressed events, are animated and reponsive all data are be saved in a local database named MyData located in  '\enterprisemvvm\bin\Debug' stored by LiteDB,  program follow the MVVM guidelines, using commands and bindings, and avaliable in repository github available for CINQ with the github link.
+have their own validations and are compose buy list with all registered entries with the options to add, edit and delete the buttons having round corners and color gradient done with a framework named MaterialDesign, the color change on the hover and pressed events, are animated and reponsive all data are be saved in a local database named MyData located in  '\enterprisemvvm\bin\Debug' stored by LiteDB,  program follow the MVVM guidelines.

- :) thanks for the opportunity .. by Estevan Louzada Souza